For HEFCE funding purposes, we define this as the period between 1 August of one year to 31 July of the next.

-Bursaries (and scholarships) are financial help for students often from poorer backgrounds that are aimed at easing the transition into higher education and help them successfully complete their studies.
+Bursaries (and scholarships) are financial help for students, often from poorer backgrounds, that are aimed at easing the transition into higher education and helping them successfully complete their studies.
 Commonly they are means-tested, but some are based on other criteria such as academic merit.

 Funding to promote and enhance innovative activities that address the Government’s key policy priorities, and to manage the transition to and through the new ﬁnance arrangements in higher education.

 A general term for arrangements between two or more institutions or organisations for joint activity to provide higher education or research.

 Relationships between HE providers and schools to encourage pupils to study at the HE provider.